 Please note that technical assistance is also available from Safety Specialists in FHWA Division Offices or from the Safety and Design Team in the FHWA Resource Center.
 Contact the Division Office or Resource Center directly.

 Any public-sector transportation agency may apply for technical assistance from the program.
 Requests for more intensive technical assistance (site visit, training workshop, or facilitated peer exchange) must be coordinated with the State's FHWA Division Office.
-Contact information for each Division Office Safety Engineer can be found on the respective Division websites or view a list of key Division office personnel.
+Contact information for each Division Office Safety Engineer can be found on the respective Division websites.

 Technical assistance is generally delivered through the following mechanisms: